Credit card providers in Ireland

 AIB

-AIB is one of Ireland’s largest retail banks and offers a broad range of credit cards, including including the low interest CLICK Visa Card, ‘be’ Visa, Platinum Visa Card with cashback, and the AIB Student Card.
-It may suit customers looking for traditional banking support alongside competitive introductory offers.
+AIB offers a broad range of credit cards, including the CLICK Visa Card, ‘be’ Visa, Platinum Visa Card with cashback, and the AIB Student Card.
+Choose from low-interest, cashback, or student options, with introductory rates and full in-branch support.

 Find out more